 With only ten days in Panama, you can’t expect to see everything.
-But once you’re done with this, I guarantee you’ll be raring to return to Panama to explore it deeper.
+But once you’re done with this, I guarantee you’ll be raring to return to explore this fascinating Central American country deeper!

-Yes, it’s a little chaotic; in parts, not so savoury.
-But with a couple days here, either on your way to Panama or your way home, you’ll get to appreciate a little of what gives the city its special charm.
+Yes, it’s a little chaotic; in parts, not so savory.
+But with a couple of days here, either on your way to Panama or your way home, you’ll get to appreciate a little of what gives the city its special charm.

-What to Do in Panama City
+What to do in Panama City

 First impressions of Panama City are of a place that’s got more money racing through its veins than other Central American cities.
 And with the country’s most famous attraction running through the city, it’s not as if we don’t know why.

 The flashy downtown core betrays the other parts of the city that warp you back to that Central America feeling.
-With only a couple days to explore Panama City, here are a few ideas on what to do:
+With only a couple days to explore, here are a few ideas on what to do in Panama City:

 Wander around Casco Viejo

-Even as things are getting better, Casco Viejo borders a couple of Panama City’s most dangerous neighbourhoods.
-I wouldn’t risk walking around alone at night or around the darker corners of Casco Viejo.
+Even as things are getting better, Casco Viejo borders a couple of Panama City’s most dangerous neighborhoods.
+I wouldn’t risk walking around alone at night or around the area’s darker corners.